XPeng G7: Overview

 The G7 is a mid-size five-seater crossover SUV, sharing its wheelbase with the smaller G6 and is 1 mm longer than the flagship G9.

 The G7 shares its 'second generation X-Face' design language with the P7+ sedan.
 The front features a split headlight design with light bar style daytime running lights and a headlight module that leads into an air curtain.
 The front and rear doors have frameless windows, flush door handles, and soft-close functionality.
 The C-shaped light bar style taillights and frameless side mirrors have integrated teal autonomous driving indicator lights.
 It is available in a choice of 18- or 20-inch wheel options and is available in six color options: Starry Grey, Crescent Silver, Nebula White, Dark Night Black, Cloud Beige, and Interstellar Green.

 The interior adopts a minimalist design, with the dashboard only containing the steering wheel with column shifter, concealed air vents with wood accents, and a 15.6-inch central infotainment touchscreen.
 Instead of an instrument cluster display found on previous XPeng models, the G7 debuts the company's new 87-inch Light Pursuit Panoramic AR-HUD.
 It was developed in collaboration with Huawei XHUD and consists of their self-developed 1920×1080 LCoS display panel capable of 12,000 nits of brightness, 1800:1 contrast ratio, and 85% NTSC gamut coverage, along with firmware such as image stabilization algorithms and for accurately displaying AR elements based on vehicle ADAS sensor data.
-The system allows the for the navigation system to provide lane-level guidance in complex intersections and roundabouts, and allows the ADAS system to highlight vehicles, pedestrians, and lane markings in low visibility conditions.
+The system allows the navigation system to provide lane-level guidance in complex intersections and roundabouts, and allows the ADAS system to highlight vehicles, pedestrians, and lane markings in low visibility conditions.
 The center console has dual 50-watt active-cooled wireless charging pads, and an 8-inch control touchscreen for the rear passengers; the rear fold-down armrest also has a wireless charging pad of the same specification.